Omowunmikamil/huddle-landing-page/README.md

-# Frontend Mentor - Fylo landing page with two-column layout solution
+# Frontend Mentor - Huddle landing page with alternating feature blocks solution

+This is a solution to the [Huddle landing page with alternating feature blocks challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-alternating-feature-blocks-5ca5f5981e82137ec91a5100).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents